 Louisiana Comp Blog’s upcoming tech conference, Spotlight on Solutions, will bring together various stakeholders in the workers’ comp industry on June 15th in New Orleans to discuss how technology is changing comp and where we’re headed in the age of endless information.
 Leading up to the conference, this Q&A series will allow attendees to learn more about our presenters and what they have to offer.
-Below, Dr. Fraser Gaspar, epidemiologist with ReedGroup in Colorado, talks about his background and how tech can encourage collaboration in problem-solving.
+Below, Lee Mashore, of CHSI Technologies, talks about his perspective on how software can help comp programs’ bottom line.

 Representative Connick deferred his hearing loss bill, HB 790, in the House Labor and Industrial Relations Committee meeting the morning of April 27th.

 Stonetrust Commercial Insurance Company announced that it is now writing workers’ comp coverage in Tennessee and Missouri, effective April 1st, 2018.